aethomsen/SMEFTflavor/README.md

-# SSC: SMEFT Spurion Counter
+# SMEFTflavor
-SSC is a Mathematica package that allows the user to extract all SMEFT operators (Warsaw basis) under assumptions of flavor symmetries and spurions.
+SMEFTflavor is a Mathematica package that allows the user to extract all SMEFT operators (Warsaw basis) under assumptions of flavor symmetries and spurions.

-If you use SSC, please cite the companion paper [arXiv:2203.XXXXX](https://arxiv.org/abs/2203.XXXXX).
+If you use SMEFTflavor, please cite the companion paper [arXiv:2203.XXXXX](https://arxiv.org/abs/2203.XXXXX).

 ## Installation and use
 The package can be downloaded directly from this page.
-SSC can then be run from a Mathematica notebook in the base directory with the following lines:
+SMEFTflavor can then be run from a Mathematica notebook in the base directory with the following lines:
 > SetDirectory@ NotebookDirectory[];
 >
-> << SSC`
+> << SMEFTflavor`

-An overview of SSC is available in the companion paper.
+An overview of SMEFTflavor is available in the companion paper.
 A more thorough introduction is available in the companion notebook Tutorial.nb

 ## Authors
  - Anders Eller Thomsen (@aethomsen)